spences10/scottspence.com/posts/sveltekit-contact-form-example-with-airtable.md

 form submission.
 I've already got the `+server.ts` file I created earlier in the `src/routes/submit-form` folder.

-I'm going to base the code off of the `curl` example which looks like
+I'm going to base the code off of the Airtable `curl` example which looks like this:
-this:

 ```bash
 curl -X POST https://api.airtable.com/v0/appXXXXXXXXXXXXXX/submissions \